mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-10-23-success-criteria-21-years-in.md

 pay rises.
 There's nothing wrong with that: it's a good way to start out, and probably a safe "default" from which to develop and grow.

-As things turned out my own course took a few turns, all of which have been good ones, happily: left a large consulting firm to join what would be called a "startup" these days.
+As things turned out my own course took a few turns, all of which have eventually turned out well, thankfully: left a large consulting firm to join what would be called a "startup" these days.
 Moved from that to some roles in banking technology, and into some freelance work.
 Then back to a small startup type firm - and then back into freelance banking tech again!

 It's important to be aware of other routes and perhaps to conduct "right path checks" every so often - every 5 to 10 years anyway, it needn't be a weekly ordeal: